-- b.
-Document Review (8) For the purposes of this category, the word "document" specifically means documents or other information produced in discovery (or, for a producing party, that are being reviewed for possible production).
+- word "document" specifically means documents or other information produced in discovery (or, for a producing party, that are being reviewed for possible production).
 In other words, this category is not to be used for every instance of reading a document-it is more specific.
 Time entry descriptions for document review tasks should include specific details such as custodians, search query, number of document folders reviewed, or other similar details.
-Task Code 8 should not be used for defensive document review; that work is captured by Task Code 7. - c.
+Task Code 9 should not be used for defensive document review; that work is captured by Task Code 8. - c.
 Trial (17) This category is reserved solely for tasks performed during a trial. - d.
-Miscellaneous (20) This is a general category that should not be used if a more specific category can be used instead.
+Miscellaneous (19) This is a general category that should not be used if a more specific category can be used instead.
 Any activities done in connection with or as part of a larger task like a brief, or a court appearance, or a meeting, should be categorized according to that larger task.
 This category should be used relatively infrequently.
 However, when it is used, it is critical that the description of the task be sufficiently detailed to make clear how the work was Common Benefit Work.